 If you have type 1 diabetes, check your urine ketones every time you urinate.

 Eat small meals often.
 Even if you are not eating as much, your blood sugar can still get very high.
-If you use insulin, you may even need extra insulin injections.
+If you use insulin, you may even need extra insulin injections or higher doses.

 DO NOT do vigorous exercise when you are sick.